-This research report is a response to these concerns.
-Using data on the employment characteristics of Australia's metropolitan and non-metropolitan suburbs we provide a national level ranking according to the risk of job losses based on an Employment Vulnerability Index (EVI).
+This paper is a response to these concerns.
+It presents the latest edition of the Employment Vulnerability Index-EVI 3.0.
+Building on previous releases of the EVI, the analysis presented uses data on the employment characteristics of Australia's metropolitan and non-metropolitan (non-remote) suburbs and localities we provide a national level ranking according to the risk of job losses.
 In what follows we first provide a context for the predicted job losses, before briefly explaining the methodological approach to building the Employment Vulnerability Index.
 We then discuss the patterns of potential job loss suburbs, prior to providing some concluding comments.